vsueiro/cim643/2022/fall/README.md

 ---|---
 Vinicius Sueiro | hi@vsueiro.com

-Last updated on Sep 29, 2022.
+Last updated on Oct 8, 2022.
 This document is subject to change.

 ## About the Course